vicsjoo/vicsjoo/README.md

 Console.WriteLine("Hello Github! \n I code for fun.");

-// Be aware, unreadable code.
+// Nothing to see here.